 The langville family's name is derived from the ancient Norman culture that was established in Britain following the Norman Conquest of island in 1066.
 Their name originated with an early member who was a tall person.
 The surname Longfellow is derived from the Old English word lang, meaning long or tall, and the Old English word felagh, which meant partner or shareholder.

 Early Origins of the langville family

 The surname langville was first found in Huntingdonshire, now part the district of Cambridgeshire where in 1165, Henry de Longavilla held lands from Nigel de Luvetot.
 He descended from a branch of the Gifford family, barons of Langueville and Bolbec near Dieppe, Normandy.
 Osberne de Longeville or Bolbec gave the church of Pictariville, Normandy c.
 990.

-The Norman People and Their Existing Descendants in the British Dominions and the United States Of America.
-Baltimore: Genealogical Publishing, 1975.
-Print.
-(ISBN 0-8063-0636-X) Longville as a place name occurs in a few places throughout Britain including: Newton Longville is a village and civil parish in the Aylesbury Vale district of Buckinghamshire; Weston Longville is a civil parish in Norfolk; and Cheney Longville is a small village in Shropshire which is home to Cheney Longville Castle a much restored 14th century fortified manor house.
+Other early listings of early variants of the name include: Richard de Logvil in Buckinghamshire in 1199, and Roger de Longavilla in Huntingdonshire c.
+1200.
+Longville as a place name occurs in a few places throughout Britain including: Newton Longville is a village and civil parish in the Aylesbury Vale district of Buckinghamshire; Weston Longville is a civil parish in Norfolk; and Cheney Longville is a small village in Shropshire which is home to Cheney Longville Castle a much restored 14th century fortified manor house.

 The Longfellow variant may have been a nickname, but this variant was almost always found in Yorkshire.
 Indeed, the American poet Henry Wadsworth Longfellow's family claims descent from the Yorkshire branch.
 Early Yorkshire rolls revealed Peter Langfellay during the Corpus Christi Guild and Elizabeth Longfellow during the Deposition from York Castle.
 Margery Langfellow was listed in the Corpus Christi Guild in 1491.

 Important Dates for the langville family

 This web page shows only a small excerpt of our langville research.
 Another 80 words (6 lines of text) covering the years 1807, 1882, 1689, 1797 and 1797 are included under the topic Early langville History in all our PDF Extended History products and printed products wherever possible.

 langville Spelling Variations

 Spelling variations of forenames and surnames were common.
 Originally all records were in Latin and translating a record, whether it was a surname or village name was dependent on a verbal translation into the language of the times.
 Languages evolved too and that complicated entries.
 Spellings often changed in a person’s lifetime in various rolls (censuses) of the time.
 Many variations of the name langville have been found, including Longfellow, Longuville, Longville, Longfield and others.

 Early Notables of the langville family (pre 1700)